Get a problem

 You can pass any description and kwargs of CTDirect.direct_transcription to the beam problem or any other.

-docp = beam(OptimalControlBackend(), :madnlp; grid_size=100, disc_method=:euler)
+docp = beam(OptimalControlBackend(), :adnlp; grid_size=100, disc_method=:euler)

 Number of variables, constraints, and nonzeros

-To get the number of variables:
+To get the number of variables, import the package:

 using NLPModels